FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 This file contains the source code for the frontend of our dApp.

+### `./src/components/Contract.tsx`

+This file contains the source code for the 'Contract' tab in the UI.
+This file is where the contract calling logic is implemented.

 ### Dev Environment Setup

 Now that we have our project scaffolded, let's set up our development environment.